⚠️ This AI-generated report synthesizes publicly available information. AI can make mistakes. Please double check information in this report.

 Medium Probability

-Aggressive competition from Microsoft, Amazon, and Meta Platforms in cloud, AI, and advertising could lead to pricing pressure, increased R&D spending, and slower market share gains, ultimately compressing Alphabet's margins.
+Fierce competition from well-funded rivals like Microsoft, Amazon, and OpenAI in the rapidly evolving AI and cloud markets could lead to pricing pressure, higher R&D costs, and slower market share gains, eroding margins.

 Medium Probability